 Both the CA DWC Medical Billing and Payment Guide and the electronic Companion guide are adopted by reference into California Code of Regulations Section 9792.5.1, and spell out exactly what a compliant e-EOR must include:

-In short, routing payments through MedRisk or ECHO Health does not change CCMSI’s obligation to send providers compliant, valid e-EORs.
-When those networks fail to deliver a proper e-EOR, that failure belongs to CCMSI.
+Routing payments through MedRisk or ECHO Health does not change CCMSI’s obligation to send providers compliant, valid e-EORs.

 daisyData demonstrate that CCMSI's EDI performance is seriously off-track.
 With thousands of missing or invalid e-EORs, CCMSI's EDI score for e-EORs specifically is an appalling 62% (D-).

-For every 100 e-bills daisyBill providers submitted to CCMSI, the TPA failed to send the provider 26 valid e-EORs.
+For every 100 e-bills daisyBill providers submitted to CCMSI, the TPA failed to send a valid e-EOR 26 times.

 For CCMSI, this EDI failure may be convenient or even profitable.
-However, it does not relieve the TPA of its legal obligation to comply with e-billing and payment requirements, nor does it grant CCMSI the right to saddle providers with the needless, extraordinary administrative burden of managing its EDI failures.
+However, it does not relieve the TPA of its legal obligation to comply with e-billing and payment requirements, nor does it grant CCMSI the right to impose the needless, extraordinary administrative burden of managing its EDI failures on providers.

 The harm extends beyond individual providers.
 When a TPA systematically fails to send compliant e-EORs, it undermines the entire purpose of e-billing: to reduce friction and streamline timely treatment.

 Every missing or invalid e-EOR is a tax on provider participation in the system.
-A TPA with a 26% failure rate is eroding access to care for injured workers across every employer and insurer it serves.
+A TPA with a 26% failure may contribute to eroding access to care for injured workers across all employers and insurers it serves.

 Employers and insurers who retain CCMSI to administer their California workers' comp claims should understand how that choice impacts the providers treating their injured workers.
-When practices cannot post payments automatically, cannot reconcile remittance data easily, and are forced to hunt for reimbursement information through fourth or fifth-party portals, they may conclude that treating workers covered by that TPA is not worth the administrative hassle.
+When practices cannot post payments automatically, cannot easily reconcile remittance data, and are forced to hunt for reimbursement information through fourth- or fifth-party portals, they may conclude that treating workers covered by that TPA is not worth the administrative hassle.

 daisyBill will continue tracking and publicizing data showing that CCMSI has a systemic problem with e-EOR non-compliance that is costing providers time and resources, and ultimately making it harder for practices to accept injured workers as patients.